tonytsheng/DBHUB/DMS/AUTOMATE_ON_FROM_RR/readme.md

 - Create and start DMS migration task starting at the SCN.

 # Misc
-- Even though the source database goes into Modifying status, transactions still appear to work fine.
+- Even though the source database goes into Modifying status when creating or deleting an associated Read Replica, transactions still appear to work fine.
-- Promotion of the RR looks like this:
+- Promotion of the RR to a standalone database looks like this:
   - Modifying
   - Rebooting
   - Backing-up